rjferguson21/big-bang/charter/packages/minio/Architecture.md

 ### Logging

-MinIO supports currently two target types

-    console
-    http

-Console Target
+All logs are sent to Elastic via FluentBit by default in a BigBang install.

+MinIO also supports logging to the console of the MinIO UI.

-Console target is on always and cannot be disabled.
+Console target is always on and cannot be disabled.

-HTTP Target

-HTTP target logs to a generic HTTP endpoint in JSON format and is not enabled by default.
-To enable HTTP target logging you would have to update your MinIO server configuration using mc admin config set command.

-Assuming mc is already configured

-mc admin config get myminio/ logger_webhook logger_webhook:name1 auth_token="" endpoint=""

-mc admin config set myminio logger_webhook:name1 auth_token="" endpoint="http://endpoint:port/path"

-mc admin service restart myminio

 ### Monitoring

 MinIO server can be monitored with Prometheus.
 MinIO exports Prometheus compatible data by default as an authorized endpoint at /minio/v2/metrics/cluster.
 Users looking to monitor their MinIO instances can point Prometheus configuration to scrape data from this endpoint.
 This document explains how to setup Prometheus and configure it to scrape data from MinIO servers.  (https://docs.min.io/docs/how-to-monitor-minio-using-prometheus.html)

+If a customer enables monitoring in their BigBang values file, the setup for scraping metrics is automatically done.

 ### Healthchecks

 ### Dependant Packages

-There are no package dependencies for MinIO
+MinIO deploys making use of the MinIO operator being enabled in the BigBang values file.